ElektroStudios/gdidrop/README.md

 # What's this?

-This is a modification of the gdidrop program, which converts Dreamcast Redump Images (bin/cue) and convert them to GDI Images (bin/raw/gdi), originally developed by @[feitys-tan](https://github.com/feyris-tan):
+This is a modification of the gdidrop program, which converts Dreamcast Redump Images (bin/cue) to GDI Images (bin/raw/gdi), originally developed by @[feitys-tan](https://github.com/feyris-tan):

 https://github.com/feyris-tan/gdidrop